 PEI will be represented this time by the Debbie Rhodenhizer rink from here in Cornwall on the Women’s side, and the Jamie Newson squad from the Silver Fox in Summerside on the Men’s.
 The Cornwall women had an amazing finish at the provincials, winning two tiebreakers, the semi-final, and then two final games, both in extra ends, to take the provincial women’s title.

 There will be a lineup change on the women’s team, as lead Cindy Nicholson is out with a knee injury, and Karen Currie will be curling in her place.
 On the men’s side, skip Jamie Newson sat out the Canadian Mixed championship due to an ankle injury (he went instead as coach), but is currently scheduled to compete in the Travelers.
+Andrew MacDougall will also be attending as an alternate for the team.
 Looking at the other teams, Alison Griffin, who was on PEI’s 2016 Travelers Women’s Championship team, is back at the national Travelers again, competing for Nunavut.

 Photo (L-R): Cindy Nicholson, Sandra Sobey (2nd), Karen Currie (seated, lead), Nancy MacFadyen (3rd), Debbie Rhodenhizer (skip)

 PEI Men’s representatives (L-R, skip to lead): Jamie Newson, Corey Miller, Patrick Ramsay, Adam Arsenault

 The PEI women are leaving for the Travelers on Sunday 18th, Their first game is on Monday the 19th at 3 pm against the Yukon.